 - One of the strategies manipulative people use is to compare you with someone in a derogatory manner to create insecurity and to keep you on your toes.
 They often do that to put some pressure on you to perform better, so that you put more effort to serve and please them out of the fear of losing them to the other person that they keep comparing you with.

-- Another tactic manipulators use to initially gain trust of someone and to make the other person open up about their personal life and vulnerabilities, is that they themselves prematurely disclose their own personal life or vulnerabilities, making you feel obliged that since this person is sharing so much personal stuff about themselves, I too have to open up and let them know about my personal life and matters.
+- Another tactic manipulators use to gain the trust of someone and to make the other person open up about their personal life and vulnerabilities, is that they themselves prematurely disclose their own personal life or vulnerabilities, making you feel obliged that since this person is sharing so much personal stuff about themselves, I too have to open up and let them know about my personal life and matters.
 You subconsciously do that to avoid feeling guilty or being unfair to the other person.

 - They’ve never learned to respect boundaries.
-They might maintain and protect their own boundaries, but won’t hesitate to step into someone else’s.
+They might maintain and protect their own boundaries but won’t hesitate to step into someone else’s.
 They’ll freely comment on your life, your vulnerabilities, and your personal and professional matters.
 They’ll take your time and effort for granted.
 Sometimes they’ll deliberately disturb and distract you from an important task out of insecurity.

 - They crave reactions, whether positive or negative.
 They’ll say provocative and irritating things that’ll get under the other person’s skin.
 On the other hand, they’ll give extravagant gifts or demonstrate generous behavior.
 They just want to get the reaction out of the other person.
 Again, this can be really confusing for the people around him/her.